banana flower - ghana 2008

 Dwarf cavendish banana tree

-A more popular option for American gardeners, according to the University of Florida, is to plant an ornamental banana tree, a different species than the banana grown commercially.
+A more popular option for American gardeners is the ornamental banana tree, a species different from the fruiting dessert banana grown commercially.
 Ornamental banana trees have the same tropical look as commercial trees but do not produce edible fruit.
-The good news is that the ornamental banana is resistant to freezing temperatures, making it possible for folks outside tropical regions to grow a banana tree in their garden.
+These ornamental versions are more resistant to cold weather and better suited to temperate regions.

 Leave a Reply